 1. Watch the Human Ethics & ARIES Training Video

-Online Human Ethics & ARIES training is compulsory for first-time applicants and also available for those needing a refresher.
+Watching the Human Ethics & ARIES training video is compulsory for first-time applicants and is also available for those needing a refresher.
 The training covers everything you need to get started on your application, including guidance on addressing key ethical concerns in your application, the category (risk level) of your application, and how to use the University’s online applications system: ARIES (ANU Research Information Enterprise System).

 New academic staff are automatically registered for an ARIES account.
 Sign in using your uni-ID and HORUS password.
 If you are a new student or a professional staff member, you may need to sign up for an ARIES account using the ARIES New Investigator Form.

 The Human Ethics ARIES Manual has quick outlines of the steps to create, edit and submit a protocol in ARIES.
 Please note that the manual only has basic instructions on a few common areas and is not a substitute for the training video.

 2. Read the National Statement

 If you think your proposed research will need ethics clearance, you should start the process by reading the National Statement on Ethical Conduct in Human Research (2018).
 Section 3 of the National Statement provides valuable guidance on the ethical considerations in the design, development, review and conduct of research.